ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 {: #target-format title="Proxy Address Format"}

-When a single IP-Port tuple is provided in the Proxy-Public-Address field, the proxy MUST use the same public IP and Port for the remainder of the connection.
+When a single IP-Port tuple is provided in the Proxy-Public-Address field, the proxy MUST use the same public IP and Port for the lifetime of the tunnel.
 When multiple tuples are provided, maintaining address stability per address family is RECOMMENDED.

 Note that since the addresses are conveyed in HTTP response headers, a